Zelimkhan Yandarbiyev: Assassination

 The trial proceedings were closed to the public after the defendants claimed that the Qatari police had tortured them in the first days after their arrest, when they had been held incommunicado; the two Russians alleged that they had suffered beatings, sleep deprivation and attacks by guard dogs.
-Based on these torture allegations and the fact that the two officers were arrested within an extraterritorial compound belonging to the Russian Embassy, Russia demanded the immediate release of its citizens.
+Based on these torture allegations and that the two officers were arrested within an extraterritorial compound belonging to the Russian Embassy, Russia demanded the immediate release of its citizens.
 They were represented by the attorney of the law firm founded by Nikolai Yegorov, a friend and fellow student of Vladimir Putin at Leningrad State University.

 The Qatari prosecutors concluded that the suspects had received the order to eliminate Zelimkhan Yandarbiev from then Defense Minister Sergei Ivanov personally.

 On 30 June 2004, both Russians were sentenced to life imprisonment; passing the sentence, the judge stated that they had acted on orders from the Russian leadership.

 The verdict of the Doha court caused severe tensions between Qatar and Russia, and, on 23 December 2004, Qatar agreed to extradite the prisoners to Russia, where they would serve out their life sentences.
 The agents however received a heroes' welcome on returning to Moscow on the same day but disappeared from public view shortly afterwards.

-Russian prison authorities admitted in February 2005 that they were not in jail and said that the sentence handed down in Qatar was "irrelevant" in Russia.
+Russian prison authorities admitted in February 2005 that they were not in prison and said that the sentence in Qatar was "irrelevant" in Russia.

 Books

-He wrote many books, consisting in poetry collections, children's literature as well "radical interpretation of the theory of jihad" with titles like Whose Caliphate? and Jihad.
+He wrote many books, consisting of poetry collections, children's literature as well as "radical interpretation of the theory of jihad" with titles like Whose Caliphate? and Jihad.